docker-library/docs/clefos/content.md

 ## ClefOS image documentation

-The `clefos:latest` tag is always the most recent version currently available.
+The `%%IMAGE%%:latest` tag is always the most recent version currently available.

 ### Building the Base Image

-The image is built via the `make` command which will create the tarball, build the image, and push the image to the repository.
+The image is built via the `make` command which will create the tarball and build the image.

 The `createBase.sh` script is used to create the tarball for the docker build command.
 The script uses the yum command with the `tsflags=nodocs` option set to reduce the size of the image.
 In addition a lot of the locale files are eliminated from the image.